prateekkumbar4546/Fake_News_Classifier/README.md

-fake_news_classifier using count vectorizer and different algorithms
+fake_news_classifier using count vectorizer and different classification algorithms